AkshaySiwal/SlatStack-runner-for-NewRelic-Synthetic-Monitoring/README.md

  ### 8) List alerts synthetics conditions

- It will attached newrelic alert to given notification policy and you can enable/disable it with this function.
+ It will list newrelic alerts of a given notification policy with this function.

 ```salt-run newrelic.synthetics_alertPolicy_list <policy_id, required>```